sword-2/library/readme.md

 **Caution: accidental errors.**

-While coding, potential anomalies in how the software runs were perceived.
+While coding, an original purpose was to supply software code the user could run to statistical validate the verses.
+But in the process, potential anomalies in a software language were perceived.
-In the interest to consider others (Phil 2:3-4, etc), some code was prepared for an agreement regarding possible anomalies and risks, to prepare any operators, even international browsers, to be able to decline risk.
+Therefore the language was switched to a different one that is not easily user run-able.
-But the agreement was abandoned due to being late on the software scene.
-Some reports said software and languages had already deployed out to global locations, like an orphanage.
-Having already gotten out, it was not practical to meditate on the past and how there should have been some agreement.
+When perceiving anomalies, a user agreement was considered to be fair (Pr 2:9).
+However, this was abandoned upon hearing software and languages already deployed out to global locations, like an orphanage.
+To be practical, the agreement would have to precede deployment, but was too late.

 Reference(s):
 -1. http://www.gutenberg.org/files/10/